-York in that Defendant City of New York is located within, and the events occurred within, the boundaries of the Eastern District of New York.
+6. Venue is laid within the Eastern District of New York in that Defendant City of New York is located within and a substantial part of the events giving rise to the claim occurred within the boundaries of the Eastern District.